CyberGen49/express-file-index/README.md

 - `default`: Leave it up to the browser to either download the file or open it in the same tab, depending on the file type.
 - `download`: Always download the file, regardless of the file type.
-- `preview`: Preview the file in a popup within the file index.
-If the file can't be previewed, the user will be prompted to download it.
+- `render`: Render the file using `express-file-index`'s custom file viewer.

-Defaults to `'preview'`.
+Defaults to `'render'`.

 ### `string` `fileTimeFormat`
 A string representing the format of displayed file modification times using [Day.js format placeholders](https://day.js.org/docs/en/display/format).

 Defaults to `'MMM D, YYYY'`.

-## Query Parameters
+## Directory Query Parameters

+These query parameters can be set on any directory URL handled by `express-file-index`.
 Invalid values for these parameters will be ignored/defaulted.

 ### `format`
 Controls the format in which the file index is returned.
 Accepts one of the following values:

-- `json`: If the `allowJsonRequests` option is `true`, returns the file index data as a JSON object containing a single `data` property, which contains the data outlined in the [Customization](#customization) section below.
+- `json`: If the `allowJsonRequests` option is `true`, returns the file index data as a JSON object.
 - `zip`: If the `allowZipDownloads` option is `true`, returns an uncompressed zip file of the directory and all of its subdirectories.

 Defaults to the rendered EJS template.

-### `preview`
-Instructs the file index UI to open a preview for a specified file on load.
-Accepts the name of a file immediately within the requested directory.

 ### `sortType`
 Controls the value to sort files by.
 Accepts one of `name`, `modified`, `size`.